Lee Kun-Hee, force behind Samsung’s rise, dies at 78

 His near-absolute authority allowed the company to make bold decisions in the fast-changing technology industry, such as shelling out billions to build new production lines for memory chips and display panels even as the 2008 global financial crisis unfolded.
 Those risky moves fueled Samsung’s rise.

-Lee was born Jan.
+Lee was born on Jan.
 9, 1942, in the southeastern city of Daegu during Japan’s colonial rule of the Korean Peninsula.
-His father Lee Byung-chull had founded an export business there in 1938 and following the 1950-53 Korean War, he rebuilt the company into an electronics and home appliance manufacturer and the country’s first major trading company.
+His father, Lee Byung-chull, had founded an export business there in 1938, and following the Korean War, he rebuilt the company into an electronics and home appliance manufacturer and the country’s first major trading company.

-When Lee Kun-Hee inherited control of Samsung from his father in 1987, Samsung was relying on Japanese technology to produce TVs and was making its first steps into exporting microwaves and refrigerators.
-The company was expanding its semiconductor factories after entering the business in 1974 by acquiring a near-bankrupt firm.
+When Lee Kun-Hee inherited control of Samsung from his father in 1987, Samsung was relying on Japanese technology to produce TVs and was taking its first steps toward exporting microwaves and refrigerators.

-A decisive moment came in 1993.
-Lee Kun-Hee made sweeping changes to Samsung after a two-month trip abroad convinced him the company needed to improve the quality of its products.
+A decisive moment came in 1993 when Lee Kun-Hee made sweeping changes to Samsung after a two-month trip abroad convinced him that the company needed to improve the quality of its products.

 In a speech to Samsung executives, he famously urged, “Let’s change everything except our wives and children.”